MultiplEYE-COST/wg1-experiment-implementation/guidelines/CONDA_ENVIRONMENT.md

 **2. Install git**

-   You need to install git to clone the repository ect. <br> If you have git installed, you can skip this step.<br>
+   In order to set up the experiment correctly, you will have to install git. <br> If you have git installed, you can skip this step.<br>
    If you are not sure, you can check if you have git installed by running the following command in your terminal, E.g. for Windows powershell:
    ```bash